Thermal springs, resulting from New Zealand's location on the Pacific Rim of Fire, are found right throughout the length of the country.

 In early days, these were favourite areas for the indigenous Maori people for the location of villages.
-The arrival of European settlers in the 19th century coincided with a fashion for ''taking the waters'', and spas were established at Rotorua, Te Aroha, Lake Taupo and Hanmer.
+The arrival of European settlers in the 19th century coincided with a fashion for 'taking the waters', and spas were established at Rotorua, Te Aroha, Lake Taupo and Hanmer.

-The best known hot springs are in Rotorua.
-Three hours drive south of Auckland, this city is in the centre of New Zealand''s most active thermal region, where many motels and hotels have their own natural spas.
-At the Polynesian Spa, you can choose from a range of temperatures and mineral compositions in a beautifully landscaped natural environment, which in December 2000 added to its facilities with a luxurious spa therapy service including seaweed and mud wraps, and various styles of massage.
+The biggest collection of hot springs are in Rotorua.
+Three hours drive south of Auckland, this city is in the centre of New Zealand's most active thermal region, where many motels and hotels have their own natural spas.
+At the Polynesian Spa, you can choose from a range of temperatures and mineral compositions in a beautifully landscaped natural environment, or even opt for a luxurious spa therapy service including seaweed and mud wraps, and various styles of massage.